Sambal Oelek (aka Sambal Ulek). A delicious spicy chili sauce made with chilies, onion, shallots, garlic, tomatoes and oil. Ready in 20 minutes!

 How to make Sambal Oelek

-Blend on high or ground chili peppers and other ingredients until finely grounded.
+Remove and transfer aromatics to a blender, food processor or stone mortar and pestle.
+Then blend on high or ground chili peppers and other ingredients until finely grounded.

-Bring the paste to a boil and add ½ cup oil, sugar, salt, lime juice and chicken powder.
-Stir to mix.
-Allow this to simmer on low heat for 10 minutes uncovered.
+Next allow this to simmer on low heat for 10 minutes uncovered.
 Taste and season with more sugar, salt or chicken powder if needed.

-Allow this to cool and transfer to a mason jar.
+Lastly allow the hot sauce to cool and transfer to a mason jar.
 Serve & enjoy!

 Can I use dried chilies?